Plasma cells

 Plasma cells are a type of white blood cell (WBC) and part of the body’s immune system.
 They are part of a group of immune cells called lymphocytes.
 Plasma cells produce proteins called immunoglobulins (also known as antibodies) that protect our body by sticking to bacteria and viruses.
 Antibodies can also stick to abnormal cells or cells that have stopped functioning normally.

-What do these cells look like under the microscope?
+What do plasma cells look like under the microscope?

-When examined under a microscope these cells are small round cells.
-The cytoplasm (body) of the cell looks pink and the genetic material inside the nucleus is pushed to the edge of the cell.
-Pathologists use the word eccentric to describe a nucleus that sits at the edge of the cell.
+When examined under a microscope, these cells are small round cells.
+The cytoplasm (body) of the cell looks pink, and the genetic material inside the nucleus is pushed to the edge of the cell.
+Pathologists use the word eccentric to describe a nucleus at the cell’s edge.

 Medical conditions associated with plasma cells